 1,400 bell ringers hailing from across the UK died during the First World War.
 You can honour their memory by becoming one of 1,400 new bell ringers for Ringing Remembers.

 By joining the project you will

 - Be part of a unique nationwide project to honour the 1,400 bell ringers lost during the First World War

 - Learn a new skill that is both a sport and an art, a mental exercise and good for focus and fitness

 - Be part of a friendly and sociable community, both locally and nationally, and connect with an ancient British tradition

 - Have the opportunity to ring with others across the UK on 11 November, marking the centenary of the Armistice.

-Join the campaign today by filling out our registration form.
+Join the campaign today by filling out the registration form.
 You will be put in touch with a tower local to you for a taster session to begin your journey.
 If you have already started learning or are coming back to ringing, please complete the form so that we can count you as one of the 1,400 Ringing Remembers ringers.
 Please email firstname.lastname@example.org with any questions.

 Sign up to our newsletter on our subscribe page for campaign updates from across the country.